lotus64yt/LMCBot/fonctionnalitées.md

 # Giveaway :
   /giveaway create [ManageEvent] <br>
-    Create a giveaway in a server with a title, a price, number of winner(s), a duration and conditions witch is optional <br>
+    Create a giveaway in a server with a title, a price, number of winner(s), a duration, and optional conditions <br>
     <img width="342" alt="image" src="https://github.com/lotus64yt/LMCBot/assets/114228798/ed5549f0-32af-42a9-b38f-132c50988e4c">